NaderNasr/Block-chain-explorer/README.md

 ## Block chain explorer

-A web app created with React Js, TypeScript, PolyScan and EtherScan API's.
+- Stack: React JS, Typescript, PolyScan & EtherScan API
+- Dependencies: Axios, React router dom, Moment

 Block Chain Explorer allows the user to view the balance of the address as well as input either an Ethereum or Polygon address and see history transactions, gas prices, and values of the transactions.